oneapi-src/historical-assets-document-process/README.md

 ---

-#### Optimizations with Intel® Distribution of OpenVINO<sup>TM</sup> Toolkit
+#### Optimizations with the Intel® Distribution of OpenVINO<sup>TM</sup> Toolkit
-Another option to quantize any of the trained FP32 CRNN models with Intel® Extension for PyTorch\* is by using Intel® Distribution of OpenVINO<sup>TM</sup> Toolkit, which is specialized in optimizing the inference performance in constrained environments, like edge devices.
-However, in order to quantize the FP32 CRNN model using Intel® Distribution of OpenVINO™ Toolkit, it is required to first convert the FP32 CRNN model into an ONXX model representation, then, the ONXX model is converted into an Intermediate Representation (IR) format, and finally, the IR model can be quantized.
+Another option to quantize any of the trained FP32 CRNN models with Intel® Extension for PyTorch\* is by using the Intel® Distribution of OpenVINO<sup>TM</sup> toolkit, which is specialized in optimizing the inference performance in constrained environments, like edge devices.
+However, in order to quantize the FP32 CRNN model using the Intel® Distribution of OpenVINO™ toolkit, it is required to first convert the FP32 CRNN model into an ONXX model representation, then, the ONXX model is converted into an Intermediate Representation (IR) format, and finally, the IR model can be quantized.
 For further details, check this [subsection](#intel®-distribution-of-openvino™-toolkit).

 #### Model Conversion to ONNX Format
 Below script is used to convert FP32 model to ONNX model representation.
 The converted ONNX model file will be saved in `$WORKSPACE/src/openvino`.